chriscast94/homework-1/README.md

 ## Usage
-This file is representative of an updated code of a live website To open file, either go to the live site (file:///C:/Users/chris/Desktop/githubrepo/homework/homework-1/index.html) or open index.html in VS Code, right click on the page, and click on Open in Default Browser button if open in browser extension is enabled.
+This file is representative of an updated code of a live website To open file, either go to the live site here: file:///C:/Users/chris/Desktop/githubrepo/homework/homework-1/index.html

+Or open index.html in VS Code, right click on the page, and click on Open in Default Browser button if open in browser extension is enabled.

 To view files on github, got to the repository page (https://github.com/chriscast94/homework-1)